-The Excel FIXED function rounds a supplied number to a specified number of decimal places and then converts this into text.
+The Excel Fixed function rounds a supplied number to a specified number of decimal places and then converts this into text.

-The format of the function is:
+The syntax of the function is:

 Where the arguments are as follows:

-|number||-||The number to be converted into a text string|
+|number||-||The number to be converted into a text string.|

 Once a number has been converted, using the Excel Fixed function, it is stored in Excel as text.
 Therefore, it cannot be used in numeric calculations.